MIRA-KUMAR/Leetcode-Learning/README.md

 Return the result table in any order.
 The query result format is in the following example.

+# LeetCode 589.
+N-ary Tree Preorder Traversal

+Given the root of an n-ary tree, return the preorder traversal of its nodes' values.

+Nary-Tree input serialization is represented in their level order traversal.
+Each group of children is separated by the null value

 # LeetCode 617: Merge Two Binary Trees

 You are given two binary trees root1 and root2.